parthchilwerwar/V2-Saver/README.md

 Here's what V2 Saver can do for you:

--Save links quickly and easily, without the clutter of bookmarks. <br>
+- Save links quickly and easily, without the clutter of bookmarks. <br>
--Organize your saved links with clear titles and URLs for easy re
+- Organize your saved links with clear titles and URLs for easy re